OpenCMISS/manage/docs/config/multiarch.rst

    you cannot have two different source versions (e.g. branches) for any component for two or more different architectures.
-   For example, you cannot have the current release version of IRON within a build using Intel MPI and the devel version of IRON with OpenMPI.
+   For example, you cannot have the current release version of IRON within a build using Intel MPI and the develop version of IRON with OpenMPI.
    To solve this, you need two different OpenCMISS root installations.

 .. _`archpaths`: